Peter Paul Rubens is so famous for painting voluptuous nudes that his name has become an adjective to describe them. A new exhibition at Dulwich...

 Catriona Miller 2 October 2023

 min Read19 December 2021

 The Titian’s Vision of Women.
 Beauty–Love–Poetry exhibition is a major highlight of Kunsthistorisches Museum in Vienna that runs from 5 October 2021 until 16 January 2022.
-The exhibition focuses on images of women produced by Titian and his contemporaries, explains how the Venetian imagery of the “Belle Donne” originated and how it further influenced European art.
+The exhibition focuses on portrayals of women produced by Titian and his contemporaries, explains how the Venetian imagery of the “Belle Donne” originated and how it further influenced European art.

 The show presents masterpieces by Titian, Palma Vecchio, Lorenzo Lotto, Paris Bordone, Jacopo Tintoretto, and Paolo Veronese – all of them belonged to the Venetian school of painting, which in the 16th century was a thriving and influential artistic environment that greatly informed the subsequent development of European painting.

 In this article I will present a selection of most interesting stories and aspects from the show, but I highly encourage you to visit the exhibition in person whenever you will have time and chance to visit Vienna.

 The show is narrated through sections divided by iconographical categories, such as ‘Le Belle Veneziane’ as seen below.
 This particular genre emerged in the early 16th century and features half-length depictions of women inspired by contemporary love poetry and literature.
 These idealized “portraits” were somewhat close to realistic portraiture, earlier identified as images of courtesans, but recently agreed to depict poetic depictions of brides and newlyweds.